Haia Lifșiț: Biography

 Haia continued her activism, working for the newspaper Tânărul leninist ("The Young Leninist"), the official newspaper of the UTC.
 In 1928 she was elected the secretary of the Central Committee of the organisation.
 She was sent to tend party affairs in Oradea and Arad, in western Romania, however there she was arrested and transferred to Cluj for trial.
-The case involved several other important communist activists (Eugen Rozvan, Dan Avramescu) and was brought before a military tribunal, the War Council of the 6th Army Corps - Cluj.
-The trial had an important impact on the public opinion, and the group was defended by Lucrețiu Pătrășcanu, who would become one of the communist leaders after World War II.
+The case involved several other important communist activists (Eugen Rozvan, Dan Avramescu) and was brought before a military tribunal, the War Council of the 6th Army Corps – Cluj.
+The trial had an important impact on the public opinion, and the group was defended by Lucrețiu Pătrășcanu, who would become one of the communist leaders after the 1944 coup d'état.
 According to Haia's deposition, during the investigations she was tortured and severely beaten.
-During the deposition she also demanded the re-legalisation of the UTC and of the Communist Party of Romania, while reaffirming her commitment to the communist ideals.
-She was sentenced to 8 years of detention, further 10 years of political interdict, and she was to pay a large fine.
+During the deposition she also demanded the re-legalisation of the UTC and of the Communist Party, while reaffirming her commitment to the communist ideals.
+She was sentenced to 8 years of detention, further 10 years of political interdiction, and she was to pay a large fine.

 In June 1929, while in jail, Haia started a hunger strike along other comrades convicted in the same trial, demanding to be set free according to a recently announced amnesty decree.
 During the following 43 days she accepted only water, refusing any food.
 This led to a deteriorating health condition, and ultimately to her death on August 17, 1929, few days before the amnesty decree was put into force.
-Worried about the echo her death would have on the local population, the Romanian authorities disposed that her body be transported to the Hajongard cemetery under the guard of the Siguranţa (the Romanian secret police), only by side roads.
+Worried about the echo her death would have on the local population, the Romanian authorities disposed that her body be transported to the Hajongard cemetery in Cluj, under the guard of the Siguranța (the Romanian secret police), only by side roads.
 Only her parents were allowed to attend her burial, but local communists succeeded in organising a small protest.

+Among those that protested the treatment of the communists by the Romanian state regarding Lifșiț's death were Albert Einstein and Henri Barbusse.

+Personal life

+She had two children, Nachman and Gilla Lifschitz, who lived in Brussels.

+Legacy

 After World War II, Romanian-Moldovan poet Liviu Deleanu composed Poem to Hae Livshitz, adapted in 1965 for choir by Romanian-Moldovan composer Solomon Lobel.
 Moldovan playwright and screenwriter Gheorghe Malarciuc also wrote a play about the communist activist.